-What was the relationship between faith and reason in the Middle Ages?
+What was the relationship between faith and reason in the Middle Ages

-In the “high middle ages” (the thirteenth and fourteenth centuries) two religious orders dominated the realm of scholasticism: franciscans and dominicans.
+In the “high middle ages” (the thirteenth and fourteenth centuries) two religious orders dominated the realm of scholasticism: Franciscans and Dominicans.
 One of the most discussed and heavily debated questions amongst these two religious orders was something contemporary philosophers might call moral psychology or philosophy of mind.
-The debate was in regards to whether the will or the intellect was dominant in practical reasoning.
-The Dominicans (to which Aquinas belonged) believed that the intellect was dominate.
+The debate was in regards to whether the will was determined by the intellect in terms of choice.
+The Dominicans (to which Aquinas belonged) believed that the intellect was dominant and did determine the will.
 This meant that in moral deliberation if one truly knew what was right (what was good) then the will would carry said action out.
 This position is dubbed the “intellectualist” position.

 The Creation of the University

-However, the University of Paris is not unique in it’s Christian affiliation.
+However, the University of Paris is not unique in its Christian affiliation.
 Cambridge’s first college was founded by the Bishop of Ely (in the province of Canterbury) in 1284.
-Oxford too, the oldest university in the English speaking world, is known to have had strong ties with the Dominicans, Franciscans, Augustinians and Carmelites as early as the thirteenth century.
+Oxford too, the oldest university in the English-speaking world, is known to have had strong ties with the Dominicans, Franciscans, Augustinians, and Carmelites as early as the thirteenth century.
 So, it would be safe to say that the creation of the modern, western university had its roots in Christendom, particularly the cathedral schools and monastic movements of the Middle Ages.
 It would be hard to defend an anti-intellectual caricature of religion in light of these realities.

 A Cautionary Note on Orthodoxy

 All of this is not to say that the medieval university was a place free from any academic restriction whatsoever.
 Although education featured largely in the Christian world it was most certainly restricted in some significant ways.
 A major concern of both the Church and its related institutions was the maintenance of orthodoxy (straight teaching in Latin).
-Certainly scholasticism provided a means for philosophers and theologians to extrapolate on the tradition (and sometimes even explicitly questioning it), but too far of a deviation was no doubt a cause for concern and sometimes scholars were forced to recant their positions or were expelled from the university if found guilty of heresy.
+Certainly, scholasticism provided a means for philosophers and theologians to extrapolate on the tradition (and sometimes even explicitly questioning it), but too far of a deviation was no doubt a cause for concern and sometimes scholars were forced to recant their positions or were expelled from the university if found guilty of heresy.

-Hopefully it has become clear that through investigation into the actual intellectual climate of the Middle Ages that it was a period of intellectual growth and interest, not a period indebted to scholarly barrenness.
+Hopefully, it has become clear that through an investigation into the actual intellectual climate of the Middle Ages that it was a period of intellectual growth and interest, not a period indebted to scholarly barrenness.
 Monks, scholastic philosophers, and clergymen alike all rendered study as an essential component to growing their faith and devotion to God.
-Not only was the Bible and the Patristics suitable for study, but also subjects such as logic, grammar, and the classics of the Greco-Roman Period, including Cicero, Plato, Aristotle, and the Stoics.
+Not only were the Bible and the Patristics suitable for study, but also subjects such as logic, grammar, and the classics of the Greco-Roman Period, including Cicero, Plato, Aristotle, and the Stoics.

 - For more on Franciscan Voluntarism see: Williams, Thomas.
 John Duns Scotus: Selected Writings on Ethics(Oxford: Oxford University Press, 2017).

 - Irvin & Sunquist, History of the World Christian Movement (Indianapolis: Orbis, 2008), pg.
-423.)
+423.

 - Scott, John C. "The Mission of the University: Medieval to Postmodern Transformations."
-The Journal of Higher Education 77, no. 1 (2006): 1-39
+The Journal of Higher Education 77, no. 1 (2006): 1-39.

 - Haskins, C.H.
 The Rise of Universities.(Holt and Company, 1923), pg.
 292.